Race in the United States criminal justice system: Antebellum (1830–1860)

 Lynch law was renewed with the anti-slavery movement, as several acts of violence towards people of color took place in the early 1830s.
 In August 1831, Nat Turner led the slave insurrection in Virginia.
 Turner, an African-American Baptist preacher, believing that the Lord had destined him to free his race, followed through with his plans to conquer Southampton county through the enlistment of other slaves.
 He did so by traveling from house to house murdering every White person he could find.
 Due to this act, many innocent slaves were killed by the police.

 The court decision in Dred Scott v.
 Sandford made it so that African slaves and their descendants were considered non-citizens, further incorporating racism into the justice system.

 Postbellum (1865–)

 When slavery was abolished after the Civil War through the ratification of the Thirteenth Amendment to the constitution, violence against African Americans increased tremendously and thousands of African Americans experienced lynching.
 African American men were routinely rounded up, charged with being unemployed or having changed jobs without the consent of their previous employer (which were both illegal for Blacks in some southern states), and subjected to years of forced hard labor in a system of convict leasing and chain gangs.
+Between 1850 and 1940 ethnic minorities made up 40-50% of the incarcerated population.

 During the same time period, unequal treaties towards Native Americans led to a large decrease in Native American land holdings, and Native Americans were forced into 160 acre reservations.

 Latin Americans entering the country were also a target for the penal system during this time.